-C Analysis
+Analysis

 While there continues to be a sizable market for traditional transaction processing services such as payroll, processing services as a whole is a mature market that came of age in a time when technology was not as affordable to small business as it is today.
-To fill the gap left by applications migrating to in-house systems, processing services vendors will realize growth both from new services and from the increasing transaction volumes of existing services.
+To fill the gap left by applications migrating to in-house systems, processing services vendors will realize growth from new services and from the increasing transaction volumes of existing services.

 Vendors of disaster recovery services are well positioned for growth in the next five years, as demand for such services will dramatically increase.
-Company executives have noted in the papers and trades the devastating effects on computer operations of the many catastrophic events that have occurred in recent years.
+Company executives have noted in the papers and trade publications the devastating effects on computer operations of the many catastrophic events that have occurred in recent years.
 Many companies in the process of implementing client/server solutions have not yet resolved their disaster recovery solutions.
-Organizations of all sizes are becoming more aware of the need for such solutions and are expected to obtain disaster recovery services in increasing numbers over the next five years.
+In the aftermath of the Northridge earthquake, organizations of all sizes are becoming more aware of the need for such solutions and are expected to obtain disaster recovery services in increasing numbers over the next five years.

 Vendors focused on the banking and finance sectors will continue to see revenues increase at the same rate of growth as that of processing services overall.
-This industry has traditionally made heavy use of processing services and, while some applications may have moved in-house, many companies have cut back (and in some cases eliminated) in-house operations in favor of third-party management.
+This industry has traditionally made heavy use of processing services and, while some applications may have moved inhouse, many companies have cut back (and in some cases eliminated) inhouse operations in favor of third-party management.
 Credit/debit card and check processing requirements represent the most significant opportunities for increasing transaction volumes in this sector.
+Vendors addressing the specific needs of key industries have the opportunity for growth as such needs develop-particularly in the banking/finance, telecommunications and health services sectors.